-Beyond 2025, the reliability margins within New York City may also not be sufficient if (1) the CHPE project experiences a significant delay (see Figure 15), or (2) additional power plants become unavailable, or (3) demand significantly exceeds current forecasts.
-The reliability margins continue to be deficient for the ten-year planning horizon without the CHPE project in service or other offsetting changes or solutions.
-In addition, while CHPE will contribute to reliability in the summer, the facility is not expected to provide any capacity in the winter.
+Beyond 2025, the reliability margins within New York City will not be sufficient if the CHPE project experiences a significant delay or is otherwise unavailable during summer peak conditions.
+Figure 20 shows the impact of CHPE's unavailability on the transmission security margin.
+Specifically, the margin would continue to be deficient for the ten-year planning horizon without the CHPE project in service or other offsetting changes or solutions as shown in Figure 21.
+In addition, while CHPE is expected to supply capacity in the summer, the facility is not expected to supply capacity from Quebec to New York City under winter peak conditions.
+CHPE must enter full commercial service and demonstrate that it is capable of being operated to address the reliability needs identified in the 2023 Q2 STAR.